-There are different causes behind foot and ankle disorders.
-Some might include overuse, jumping or running, while others might be sprains and fractures, which occur due to falling and tripping, twisting or rotating or landing on the foot with increased force.
-Other causes might be excess strain, bone spurs, untreated flat feet, or a lack of conditioning for the leg and foot muscles.
+There are different causes behind foot disorders.
+Some might include overuse, jumping, or running, while others might be sprains and fractures, which occur due to falling and tripping, twisting or rotating, or landing on foot with increased force.
+Other causes might be an excess strain, bone spurs, untreated flat feet, or a lack of conditioning for the leg and foot muscles.

-Conditions such as arthritis may also affect the ankle and the foot.
-For example, osteoarthritis can lead to pain and stiffness in the joints of the ankle and feet.
+Conditions such as arthritis may also affect the foot.
+For example, osteoarthritis can lead to pain and stiffness in the joints of the feet.
 Rheumatoid arthritis can destroy cartilage and also affect the joints.
-When you get your ankle or foot injured, you might suffer from post-traumatic arthritis.
+When you get your foot injured, you might suffer from post-traumatic arthritis.
 This condition can lead to stiffness and inflammation of the joints.
 It can also diminish the cartilage that has the function of covering the ends of the bones.

-There are different kinds of symptoms for foot and ankle disorders, which depend on the type of injury.
-However, some common symptoms include pain, swelling, stiffness, difficulty walking, bruising, inability to put weight on the ankle or difficulty moving the ankle.
-In cases of Achilles tendonitis and tendonitis, you might also experience swelling, pain along the back of the heel, thickening of the tendon or a loud popping sound at the back of the heel.
-How are foot and ankle disorders diagnosed?
+There are different kinds of symptoms for foot disorders, which depend on the type of injury.
+However, some common symptoms include pain, swelling, stiffness, difficulty walking, bruising, inability to put weight on foot, or difficulty moving the foot.
+In cases of Achilles tendonitis and tendonitis, you might also experience swelling, pain along the back of the heel, thickening of the tendon, or a loud popping sound at the back of the heel.
+How are foot disorders diagnosed?

-To diagnose foot and ankle disorders, your doctor will ask you about your symptoms, as well as examine the foot and ankle and ask you about any recent injuries.
-You will probably also need to get some imaging tests, such as X-ray, CT or an MRI.
+To diagnose foot disorders, your doctor will ask you about your symptoms, as well as examine the foot and ask you about any recent injuries.
+You will probably also need to get some imaging tests, such as X-ray, CT, or an MRI.

-Treating a foot or ankle disorder will depend on the symptoms that you are experiencing.
+Treatment of a foot disorder will depend on the symptoms that you are experiencing.
 Treatment might require a surgical or non-surgical approach.

 Some of the non-surgical methods to treat your foot pain:

-- Resting, elevating the foot and ankle, applying ice to the affected area
+- Resting, elevating the foot and applying ice to the affected area

 - Wearing compression bandages or casts